pomerium/pomerium/docs/docs/background.md

 - Even just defining what the network perimeter is is an increasingly difficult proposition in a remote-work, BYOD, multi-cloud world.
 Most organizations are a heterogeneous mix of clouds, servers, devices, and organizational units.
 - VPNs are often misused and exacerbate the issue by opening yet another door into your network organization.

-### Zero-trust, behind the gates
+### Zero-trust, security behind the gates

 [Zero-trust](https://ldapwiki.com/wiki/Zero%20Trust) instead attempts to mitigate these shortcomings by adopting the following principles:

 - Trust flows from identity, device-state, and context; not network location.
 - Treat both internal and external networks as completely untrusted.
 Mutually authenticated encryption is used instead of network segmentation.
 - Act like you are already breached, because you probably are.
 An attacker could be anyone, and anywhere on your network.
 - Every device, user, and application's communication should be authenticated, authorized, and encrypted.
-Access policy should be dynamic, and built from multiple sources.
+- Access policy should be dynamic, and built from multiple sources.

 To be clear, perimeter security is not defunct, nor is zero-trust security a panacea or a single product.
 Many of the ideas and principles of perimeter security are still relevant and are part of a holistic, and wide-ranging security policy.
 After all, we still want our castles to have high walls.